Dina9260/Travel-Journal/README.md

 #Travel Journal
-#It is a web app that allows view users' travels, photos, addresses, dates, and descriptions, Also view all trips on a map using Google Maps link.
+#It is a web app that views users' travels, photos, addresses, dates, and descriptions, Also view all trips on a map using Google Maps link.

 #Requirements: Node.js, React, npm